Bruno Andrade (footballer, born 1993)

-Bruno Miguel Carvalho Andrade (born 2 October 1993) is a Portuguese footballer who plays as a forward for National League club Boreham Wood.
+Bruno Miguel Carvalho Andrade (born 2 October 1993) is a Portuguese footballer who plays as a forward for AFC Rushden & Diamonds.

 Born in Viseu, he joined the academy of Queens Park Rangers at a young age, and went on to make a total of four first-team appearances for the club.
 He has also had loan spells at Aldershot Town, Wycombe Wanderers and Stevenage.

 Andrade left the club in 2015 and spent a year with National League side Woking, before joining Boreham Wood in July 2016.
-He spent two seasons at the club, and scored 20 league goals to help Boreham Wood reach the play-off final.
-He left after a defeat and moved back up to the Football League by joining Lincoln City for the 2018-19 League Two season, signing on a free transfer.
+He spent two seasons at the club and scored 20 league goals to help Boreham Wood reach the play-off final.
+He left after a defeat and moved back up to the Football League by joining Lincoln City for the 2018–19 League Two season, signing on a free transfer.
 He signed for Salford City in January 2020, and was released in 2021, where he returned to Stevenage.

 Career

 Queens Park Rangers

 Born in Portugal, Andrade joined the Queens Park Rangers academy at the age of 13.
 He signed his first professional contract with the club in October 2010, with his manager Neil Warnock describing him as "an exciting young player".
 He made his debut for Queens Park Rangers against Preston North End later that month.
 He then made his second appearance for the club against Blackburn Rovers in the FA Cup.
 He replaced Jamie Mackie who had broken his leg.
 He made a further two first-team appearances at the beginning of the 2011–12 season, including his Premier League debut.

 Andrade was loaned out to League Two side Aldershot Town for one month from 29 September 2011.
 He made a total of two appearances for Aldershot before returning to QPR, where he did not make any more appearances for the season.

-Having not made a first team appearance in over a year, on 9 October 2012 Andrade was loaned out to another League Two side, Wycombe Wanderers, on an initial month's loan.
+Having not made a first team appearance in over a year, on 9 October 2012, Andrade was loaned out to another League Two side, Wycombe Wanderers, on an initial month's loan.
 The loan went on to be extended until the end of the season, and Andrade made a total of 26 appearances and scored two goals in his time at Wycombe.

 The following season, Andrade joined League One club Stevenage on a three-month loan deal on 4 October 2013.
 In mid-January, his loan spell with the club was extended for another month.
 A month after it was extended, Andrade would return to Queens Park Rangers in conclusion of Stevenage loan spell.

 In May 2014, Andrade signed a new 12-month contract with QPR.
 On 2 February 2015, he joined Stevenage on loan for the second consecutive season, initially signing a one-month deal.
 The loan deal was extended until the end of the 2014–15 season.